slateci/slate-catalog/stable/nginx/nginx/README.md

-A useless application intended only for use during testing.
+A minimal webserver which serves a single static page.
+Intended for testing and demonstration purposes.